I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The days of the desperately poor in need of the flour are long in the past, but the custom continues.

-The area around which Lady Mabella made her painful journey is still called The Crawls.
+- The area around which Lady Marbella made her painful journey is still called The Crawls.

 - “The Tichborne Dole.”
 Ben Johnson, Historic U.K., undated

 - “The Curse of the Tichborne Dole: A Medieval Postscript to the Amazing Story of the Tichborne Claimant.”
 Pauline Montagna, English Historical Fiction Authors, March 27, 2014.

 Rupert Taylor (author) from Waterloo, Ontario, Canada on November 15, 2018:

 Thanks Paula for your kind words and I wish your last sentence was true.
 However the FBI reports that "Annually, at least 1,500 women were murder victims from domestic violence."

 Suzie from Carson City on November 14, 2018:

 Rupert....There should definitely be a Hubbie Award for the most unusual/unknown stories.
 You'd win it.
 Pretty much every article of yours that I have read has been regarding something I'd never heard of, ever.
 Since I love learning new and fascinating facts, I truly appreciate that you share stories like this one.

 Oh and BTW...I have to say that Sir Roger Tichborne was beyond miserable!
 What a nasty creep!
 How dare he make his sick wife CRAWL!!
 He wouldn't get away with such cruelty today!